PCI logic analyzer

 Being able to see the bus operation can be interesting to:

-But couldn't an FPGA act like a logic analyzer?
+But couldn't the FPGA act like a logic analyzer?

 The FPGA can also easily create complex triggers conditions that would outsmart most logic analyzers... what if you want to capture the 17th write after the second read at address 0x1234?